9.2 Communicating with Cognitively Impaired Residents

 - Ask yes/no or two-choice questions instead of open-ended ones.

 Nonverbal signals matter as much as words.
 A warm tone, relaxed face, unhurried pace, and gentle announced touch communicate safety even when the words are not understood.
-A rushed, tense approach can trigger resistance during care.
+A rushed, tense approach can trigger resistance and a catastrophic reaction during care, while a calm one can prevent it entirely.

 Redirection and Sundowning